cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 in order to check for changes in the active `ValidatorSet`.

-A validator can be `Unbonded`, `Unbonding` or `Bonded`. `Unbonded` and `Unbonded` are collectively called `Not Bonded`.
+A validator can be `Unbonded`, `Unbonding` or `Bonded`. `Unbonded` and `Unbonding` are collectively called `Not Bonded`.
 A validator can move directly between all the states, except for from `Bonded` to `Unbonded`.

 ### Not bonded to Bonded